umccr/MAF-summary/README.md

 --samples_blacklist | Location and name of a file listing samples to be excluded (OPTIONAL).
 The ID of samples to be excluded are expected to be listed in column named `Tumor_Sample_Barcode`.
 Additional columns are allowed | No
 --nonSyn_list | List of variant classifications to be considered as non-synonymous.
 Rest will be considered as silent variants.
 Default uses [Variant Classifications](http://asia.ensembl.org/Help/Glossary?id=535) with `High/Moderate variant consequences` | No
 --remove_duplicated_variants | Remove repeated variants in a particuar sample, mapped to multiple transcripts of same gene? (defulat is `TRUE`). **NOTE**, option `TRUE` removes all repeated variants as duplicated entries. `FALSE` results in keeping all of them | No
+--pathways | Location of a file with custom pathway list in the form of a two column tsv file containing gene names and their corresponding pathway (OPTIONAL) | No
 --purple | Location of the corresponding [PURPLE](https://github.com/hartwigmedical/hmftools/tree/master/purity-ploidy-estimator) output files (OPTIONAL) | No
 --purple_hd | Copy-number (CN) upper threshold to call homozygous deletion (HD) in [PURPLE](https://github.com/hartwigmedical/hmftools/tree/master/purity-ploidy-estimator) output files (OPTIONAL; defulat is `0.5`) | No
 --purple_loh | CN upper threshold to call loss of heterozygosity (LOH) in [PURPLE](https://github.com/hartwigmedical/hmftools/tree/master/purity-ploidy-estimator) output files (OPTIONAL; defulat is `1.5`) | No